 6 videos1 reading7 quizzes

 In this module we will learn about how the Foreign Tax Credit mitigates the possibility of international double taxation.
-We will learn what foreign taxes are creditable for purposes of this tax.
+We will learn which foreign taxes are creditable for the purposes of this tax.
 We will then turn to computing the Foreign Tax Credit Limitation, which ensures that foreign taxes paid or accrued are only used to offset U.S taxes on foreign income and not U.S. taxes on U.S.-sourced income.
 We will then discuss how the Foreign Tax Credit interacts with provisions we have already discussed (e.g., GILTI).
-We will conclude with a brief discussion of the Check-the-box Rules and how they impact international tax planning.
+We will conclude with a brief discussion of the Check-the-Box Rules and how they impact international tax planning.

 What's included